CoACT-VLA/CoACT-VLA.github.io/static/raw_videos/ReadMe.md

-The raw videos with same id as https://github.com/CogACT/CogACT.github.io/tree/main/static/videos.
-We mask the face in raw_realman_disturbance_1.mp4 and raw_realman_disturbance_4.mp4.
+This folder includes the raw videos.

+In the following videos, we have applied face masking for privacy:
+- `realman/raw_realman_disturbance_1.mp4`
+- `realman/raw_realman_disturbance_4.mp4`